Skip to content

 PCI compliance

-Make sure that your vault is PCI compliant and provide a valid PCI Attestation of Compliance Stripe support.
+Make sure that your vault is PCI compliant and provide a valid PCI Attestation of Compliance to Stripe support.
 You must refresh this Attestation annually.

 API Requirements